teriqTT/aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur
 - Cohort: 2023-A1

-This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023
+This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023.

+Crudder is an evil app for villains all over the world to communicate and share their ideas.
+Join the app if you dare!

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)